18F/hub/_pages/onboarding.md

 # {{ page.title }}

 Welcome to 18F!
-We are so glad you are here.
+This guide outlines what you'll be learning over the next few weeks and outlines all of the paperwork you need to complete.

 ## Do these things immediately!